TypeFox/monaco-editor-workers/README.md

 # Monaco Editor Worker Support Package

-**These project is discontinued.
+**This project is discontinued.
 A successor is available has part of [monaco-editor-wrapper](https://github.com/TypeFox/monaco-languageclient/tree/main/packages/wrapper).**

 This package supplies all [monaco-editor](https://github.com/microsoft/monaco-editor) workers as module or classic workers (bundled with vite/rollup) and it contains a utility function that applies them to `MonacoEnvironment`: